 The State has enacted legislation allocating its anticipated share of the proceeds of the national tobacco settlement.
-A comprehensive allocation has been made through Fiscal Year 2012 and a partial allocation has been made through Fiscal Year 2025.
+A comprehensive allocation has been made through Fiscal Year 2012 and a partial allocation has been made thereafter through Fiscal Year 2025.
 (In light of the constitutional two-year limitation on appropriations, those allocations are subject to the General Assembly making biennial appropriations to fund them, and those allocations themselves are subject to adjustment by the General Assembly.)
-As currently allocated, none of the moneys is to be applied to existing operating programs of the State.
-Under current allocations, the main portion of the moneys is to go to assist in the financing of elementary and secondary school capital facilities.
-Other amounts are targeted for new programs for smoking cessation and other health-related purposes, biomedical research and technology transfer, and assistance to the tobacco-growing areas in the State.
+As currently allocated and except for Fiscal Years 2002 and 2003, none of the moneys is to be applied to existing operating programs of the State.
+(As discussed below under Recent and Current Finances - Current Biennium, there has been and is to be a use of a portion of settlement moneys to assist in addressing the State's recent and current GRF revenue shortfall situation.)
+Under current allocations, the main portion of the moneys in future bienniums is to go to assist in the financing of elementary and secondary school capital facilities.
+Other amounts are targeted for new programs for smoking cessation and other health-related purposes, biomedical research and technology transfer, and assistance to the tobacco growing areas in the State.